Skip to Main Content

 South Korea Expertise

-Intimate knowledge of Korean airspace regulations, iconic filming locations across Seoul and Busan, and local permit processes.
+Our team knows Korean airspace rules, iconic filming spots across Seoul and Busan, and local permit processes inside out.

 On Location

-Licensed Korean aerial cinematography under MOLIT and KCAA
+Licensed Korean aerial cinematography under MOLIT and KOCA

-Here is the breakdown.
 Selection is driven by what the shot list actually asks for.
-Heavy-lift cinema drones flying ARRI Mini LF or RED V-Raptor packages on Ronin 4D or Movi heads suit feature establishing work over Busan's Haeundae and Gwangalli coast, the volcanic ridgelines of Jeju, or the Dadohaehaesang island chains.
-Compact sites like the DJI Inspire 3 or Mavic 3 Cine cover commercial and documentary work in tighter Seoul districts where airspace and people density preclude larger rigs.
+Heavy-lift cinema drones fly ARRI Mini LF or RED V-Raptor packages on Ronin 4D or Movi heads.
+These suit feature wide shots over Busan's Haeundae and Gwangalli coast, the volcanic ridges of Jeju, or the Dadohaehaesang island chains.
+Compact rigs like the DJI Inspire 3 or Mavic 3 Cine cover commercial and documentary work in tighter Seoul districts.
+There, airspace and crowd density rule out larger drones.

-FPV ops handle the high-speed reveal and through-the-window passes that have shaped recent K-pop music videos and Korean action features.
-Indoor drones run inside studio stages at The DMC hub and Namyangju.
-Every ops we recommend carries liability insurance to the level needed by the location authority, has prior credits at the genre and tempo of the production.
-Works fluently with Korean fixers handling the police, port authority, and local civic liaison who must sign off on each flight window.
+FPV crews handle the high-speed reveals and through-the-window passes seen in recent K-pop music videos and Korean action features.
+Indoor drones fly inside studio stages at The DMC hub and Namyangju.
+Each operator we recommend carries liability insurance to the level the location authority requires.
+They also bring prior credits in the genre and pace of the production.
+And they work smoothly with Korean fixers.
+Those fixers handle the police, port authority, and local civic liaison who must clear each flight window.

 ACT 03